-The role of Key Performance Indicators (KPIs)
+The Role of Key Performance Indicators (KPIs)

 – [Pablo] It appears that the major part of the job is about making a careful diagnosis of why things happened as they did… What about KPIs?
 Which ones do I need?

-– [Pablo] Yesterday this answer would sound logical to me.
-But after our conversation I’d like to ask you to be more precise.
+– [Pablo] Yesterday, this answer would sound logical to me.
+But after our conversation, I’d like to ask you to be more precise.
 What exactly do you mean by “seeing if we are on the right track?”
 Can you give me some examples?

-Indicators will help you to track your progress towards these goals.
-You can use indicators that will measure certain types of engineering expenses and/or you can come up with an indicator that will confirm that customers are buying an advanced version after the old one was removed from your product line.
+Indicators will help you to track the progress towards these goals.
+You can use indicators that will measure certain types of engineering expenses and/or come up with an indicator that will confirm that customers are buying an advanced version after the old one was removed from your product line.

-– [Me] I’m trying to be careful about using terms like metrics, indicator and KPI.
+– [Alex] I’m trying to be careful about using terms like metrics, indicator and KPI.
 People tend to call a KPI any metric, but not all metrics are KPIs.
 I’ll send you a link to the article where the details were discussed.
 Metrics might become a KPI only when placed in a certain business context.
 By the way, that’s why a long list of KPIs from the Internet don’t work.

-From a diagnosis to an action plan with KPIs
+From a Diagnosis to an Action Plan with KPIs

 – [Pablo] Let me summarize what I have learned: